 The final element is lost earnings and earning capacity.
-An injured person will often be required to miss some time at work as a result of an accident; sometimes the consequences may be so severe that they cannot return to the same type of work they performed prior to the accident.
+An injured person will often be required to miss some time at the office or place of work as a result of an accident; sometimes the consequences may be so severe that they cannot return to the same type of work they performed prior to the accident.
 Lost earnings, like past medical costs, are simple to prove.

 Earning capacity is much harder.
 Many factors need to be weighed and presented to the jury, such as the type of work performed, how long the plaintiff could be expected to work had he or she not been injured, potential advancements, other medical conditions, and family circumstances.
 Like pain and suffering, this part of the damage award can be very subjective, and plaintiffs need an experienced attorney to organize and present the evidence that helps the jury make the right judgment.

 It is important to make sure you are being fairly compensated when you have been injured, and much of that comes down to finding the right personal injury attorney.
 Salt Lake City is the biggest city in Utah, which means you have plenty of options when it comes to selecting a personal injury attorney.
 But at Christensen Law, we’re confident that we can bring you and all of our clients the best results possible.

 If I know personal injury attorney in another state, can they represent me in a personal injury lawsuit in Utah?